There are a lot of myths, untruths and unknowns when it comes to ducks and water. So let’s debunk a few and explain some truths.

 Don’t worry too much if they muddy the water.
 Ducks need dirt or grit to digest their food.
-We use dog bowls as their water bowls.
+I use dog bowls as their water bowls.
 Can’t be tipped over and low enough for ducks to easily drink from.

 You will often find them putting dirt into their water.
 If the bowl is not big enough for them to merde in, then it is only dirt and can’t harm them.
 In fact dirt in water is good for ducks, so don’t go cleaning their water bowls every time they dirty them!
-We change ours every morning, but simply add to the water bowls during the day to keep them topped up.
+I change mine every morning, but simply add to the water bowls during the day to keep them topped up.

 As for rain, when it comes to ducks and water that comes from above, they actually aren’t that keen.
 As prey, they don’t like anything that comes from above.
 (And that includes our hands.)

-If it rains hard, our ducks will look for shelter from the worst of it.
+If it rains hard, my ducks will look for shelter from the worst of it.
 Or if not shelter, they will stand tall, trying to be as straight up and down as possible, to be the smallest target for the rain.
 And you really can see why the saying ‘like water off a ducks back’ is said when they do this.